jeroyang/irsite/README.md

 ##Problems##

-1. Results sorting: No yet implemented.
+1. Results sorting: Not yet implemented.
 2. Relative small size of included documents: about 30,000 documents only.